marutendra/HotelManagement/README.md

 # HotelManagement
-in this project you will get all functions  which are used in hotel management . in this project i have used JAVA, SQL, JDBC
+In this project you will get all functions  which are used in hotel management . in this project i have used JAVA, SQL, JDBC